55 Super Facts About the Super Bowl

 Although the Baltimore Colts beat Dallas in Super Bowl V in 1971, Cowboys linebacker Chuck Howley was named the game's MVP.
 He's the only player in history to earn this honor as a member of the losing team.

-The Vince Lombardi Trophies—a new one of which is handed out every year—are made by Tiffany & Co. out of sterling silver.
+The Vince Lombardi Trophies—a new one of which is handed out every year—are made out of sterling silver by Tiffany & Co.
+It takes the famed jeweler four months to craft the trophy.

 A power outage at New Orleans's Superdome put Super Bowl XLVII on hold for 34 minutes.